Empirical Bayes for Data Integration: Theory for variable selection consistency

 We provide two main results.
 Theorem \ref{thm:suffcondlinearmodel} in Section \ref{ssec:consistency_dataintegration} states that, when $\bomega$ satisfies certain conditions, the posterior distribution on models $\pi(\bgamma \mid \by, \bomega)$ concentrates on $\bgamma^*=(\gamma_1^*, \ldots, \gamma_p^*)$, where $\gamma_j^* = \mbox{I}(\theta_j^* \neq 0)$ and $\btheta^*$ is the data-generating parameter.
-Theorem \ref{thm:suffcondlinearmodel} hold under milder conditions than those required when setting equal prior inclusion probabilities in all blocks $\omega_1=\ldots = \omega_B$ (obviously, since we consider a strictly wider set of $\bomega$ values), and also than those required by the Beta-Binomial model prior of \cite{scott:2010}, and by any standard (non block-dependent) $L_0$ criterion.
-The interest of Theorem \ref{thm:suffcondlinearmodel} is that it gives the best possible consistency result attainable by integrating the meta-covariates $\bZ$, if an oracle were to set $\bomega$ to an ideal value.
+Theorem \ref{thm:suffcondlinearmodel} holds under milder conditions than those required when setting equal prior inclusion probabilities in all blocks $\omega_1=\ldots = \omega_B$, or when using the Beta-Binomial model prior of \cite{scott:2010} (which treats all blocks equally) or any standard (non block-dependent) $L_0$ criterion.
+The interest of Theorem \ref{thm:suffcondlinearmodel} is that it gives the best possible consistency result attainable using the meta-covariates $\bZ$, if an oracle were to set $\bomega$ to an ideal value.
 Theorem \ref{theo:empbayesselconsist} in Section \ref{ssec:consistency_ebayes} shows that, under slightly stronger conditions, one can obtain $\hat{\bomega}$ that also leads to consistent model selection under milder conditions than under $\omega_1=\ldots = \omega_B$, a Beta-Binomial model prior, and standard $L_0$ criteria.
+Our results do not assume that the blocks are informative: the blocks could be useless, in that the true sparsity and signal strength are identical across blocks.
+Theorems \ref{thm:suffcondlinearmodel}-\ref{theo:empbayesselconsist} guarantee consistent model selection even in this setting, and Section \ref{ssec:simstudy} includes an empirical illustration (Scenario 3).
+The key is that if the $B>1$ blocks are informative then Conditions A2-A3 required by Theorem \ref{thm:suffcondlinearmodel} become milder than in the $B=1$ case, and similarly for Conditions A4-A6 in Theorem \ref{theo:empbayesselconsist}.
+If, on the contrary, blocks are uninformative then these conditions become equivalent to the $B=1$ case.